parro-it/libui-node/docs/initialization.md

 # Event loop

-`libui-node` run an event loop independent of that of Node.js that takes care of processing GUI events.
-This event loop can run seamlessy together with the Node.js one, so you can still use any asynchronous Node.js method.
+`libui-node` runs an event loop independent of that of Node.js that takes care of processing GUI events.
+This event loop can run seamlessy together with the Node.js one, so you can still use any asynchronous Node.js function.

-You are responsible to start and stop the loop, by calling the `startLoop` and `stopLoop` methods.
+You are responsible to start and stop the loop, by calling the `startLoop` and `stopLoop` functions.

-The `startLoop` return immediately after it start the event loop, but it keeps a Node.js handle active, so it prevents your process to terminate, until you call `stopLoop` later.
+`startLoop` returns immediately after it started the event loop.
+It keeps a Node.js handle active, so it prevents your process to terminate, until you call `stopLoop` later.

 # Quit handler

-`libui.Ui.onShouldQuit` method allow you to register a callback that is called when a "Quit" menu item is clicked.
-You are responsible to terminate the application in response to this event, usually by just calling `stopLoop` method.
+The `onShouldQuit` function allows you to register a callback that is called when a "Quit" menu item is clicked.
+You are responsible to terminate the application in response to this event, usually by calling `stopLoop` method.

 # Example